 Commodities tend to be raw materials like corn, wheat, copper, crude oil, etc. Only commodities can be traded on “futures” markets because every unit is the same.
 Differentiated products tend to be finished products.

-People that produce commodities are referred to as “price takers.”
+People that produce commodities are referred to as "price takers."
 This means that an individual producer has no control over his/her price.
 On any day, they must take what the market offers them.
 For example, a Midwestern corn farmer has no influence over price because each farmer’s corn is the same.
-So buyers don’t care which farmer’s corn they buy.
+So buyers don’t have a preference which farmer’s corn they buy.